bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 So the XLOOKUP function checks the position of a lookup key and returns the corresponding value.

+These are just some examples.
+Use the online resources or the recommended Excel book to find more useful functions.

+## Statistics

 ---

 ### Exersises and Solutions: